rohan843/cybersecurity-notes/README.md

 3. **Security Architecture and Engineering**: It optimizes data security by ensuring effective tools, systems, and processes are in place.
 For e.g., setting up a firewall.
 4. **Communications and Network Security**: Manage and secure physical networks and wireless communications.
 For e.g., analysing user behaviour within the organization for suspicious activity or unsecured connections.
 5. **Identity and Access Management**: It keeps data secure, by ensuring users follow established policies to control and manage physical assets, like office spaces, and logical assets, such as networks and applications.
 This includes validating employees' identities and documenting their access roles.
 For e.g., setting up employees' key card access to buildings.
 6. **Security Assessment and Testing**: It involves conducting security control testing, collecting and analysing data and conducting security audits to monitor for risks, threats and vulnerabilities.
+For e.g., conducting audits to ensure access to payroll data is only given to those emplyees who require it.
 7. **Security Operations**:
 8. **Software Development Security**: